 4. Style now locks across any prompt + any subject

-Civitai, Replicate, Astria all offer one-click style LoRA training.
+Civitai, Replicate, and Astria all offer one-click style LoRA training.

 Prevention

-- Paste the style anchor at the same position in every prompt (always-end, or always-start — pick one)
+- Paste the style anchor at the same position in every prompt (always at the end, or always at the start; pick one and never mix)

-- For series of 30+ images, train a style LoRA upfront — it pays back fast
+- For series of 30 or more images, train a style LoRA upfront.
+It pays back fast

-- Save the spec file with the project so future-you can continue the series later
+- Save the spec file with the project so you can continue the series later

 Related